liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/04-using-the-clay-taglib.markdown

 ![Figure 51: Status labels are the least flashy and best for displaying basic information.](../../images/clay-taglib-label-status.png)

-Warning labels are orange, and due to their pop of color, they are best for conveying a warning message.
+Warning labels are orange, and due to their color, they are best for conveying a warning message.
 To use a warning label, set the `style` attribute to `warning`:

 		<clay:label label="Pending" style="warning" />